HyperbolicBubble/Cochraine/README.md

 You should have received a copy of the GNU General Public License along with Risa.
 If not, see http://www.gnu.org/licenses/.

 ## Notes
 Risa will announce itself when joining a channel, but will be silent from there on until the channel owner permits it to start.
-This is to prevent it be using accidentally, or as a tool to harass people.
+This is to prevent it be used accidentally, or as a tool to harass people.

 The live verison of Risa reports statistics of usage, and where it currently is to us.
 This is annonymous data.
 This is just to help gauge used features, and prioritise developement areas.